clauswilke/sinab/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-SINAB is not a browser
+Sinab is not a browser
 ======================

 A basic html rendering engine for R, written in Rust.
 The purpose is not